 Book your own class before you come to Gulf Shores.
 It's an hour very well spent and they're awesome with kids.
 Check out their website HERE.

 I like to do things that get me out of my comfort zone.
-I find myself growing more timid about some things as I get older.
-However, I'm the oldest mom of the youngest kids – I'm 52 and my youngest is nine.
-I don't want to be that old lady mom who is afraid to get on the roller coaster or experience new things so I make myself push outside of that bubble of comfort.
+I find myself growing more timid about some things as I get older but I don't want to be that old lady mom who is afraid to get on the roller coaster or experience new things so I make myself push outside of that bubble of comfort.
 I'm usually glad when I do.

 Parasailing is one of those things for me.
 It's something that I always wanted to try.
 As far as adventure sports go, it looked fairly mild.
 Much less intimidating than bungee jumping or hang gliding.

 My son Zack and I did a ride with Skysurfers in Orange Beach.
 We went out on a 15 passenger boat with two crew members and some other fun people.
-My son Kyle didn't want to go up so he went on the boat as an observer.
+My son Kyle didn't want to go up so he went on the boat as an observer (there is a small charge to do just that).
 The boat ride was an adventure in of itself, so he didn't feel too left out.
 You can parasail as a duo, as we did, or as a group of three.